 Ease of entry is a key factor when introducing young dogs to water.
 We’ve achieved that by building “easy steps”.

-Most training sessions end up here - one way or another!
+Most of our training sessions training sessions end up here - one way or another!

-It’s a very typical pheasant release pen - measures about 3/4 acre.
+For some time, we’ve had a very typical pheasant release pen measuring about 3/4 acre.

 They thoroughly enjoy all their training stages because we ensure that they succeed - at each and every stage.

 Although running training courses is great fun, one of the problems I’ve encountered is that keen handlers sooner or later buy their own books on the subject - which is great.